openhab/openhab-docs/_addons_bindings/omnilink/readme.md

 {% include base.html %}

-# HAI/Leviton OmniLink Binding
+# HAI by Leviton OmniLink Binding

-This binding integrates the [OmniPro and Lumina](http://www.leviton.com/en/products/security-automation/automation-av-controllers/omni-security-systems) line of home automation systems.
+This binding integrates the [Omni and Lumina](http://www.leviton.com/en/products/security-automation/automation-av-controllers/omni-security-systems) line of home automation systems.
-At its core the OmniPro is a hardware board that provides security and access features.
+At its core the Omni is a hardware board that provides security and access features.
 It connects to many other devices through serial ports or wired contacts and exposes them through a single TCP based API.

 ## Supported Things